 Chief among the reasons why African politics stinks is one root of glaring rottenness: Bad advice.
 The continent is full of it.
 Wrong advisers who don’t care of the consequences of their advice.
 Officials who are uneducated (or have lied or faked their qualifications); Officials with little or no exposure to progressive ideas or development in action (so have not formulated a sound philosophy or adopted best practices and techniques that have delivered successful results elsewhere).
 Ignorant officials who are unwilling to learn.

 The political adviser Africa needs is a person who has devoted their life to studying the successes and failures of prominent politicians.
-Someone who is happy to constantly delve into leaders and prominent personalities from Mandela, Lumumba, JFK and Che Guevara to Mao, Reagan,Truman and Churchill, and extract valuable lessons from the lives and careers of these stalwarts.
+Someone who is happy to constantly delve into leaders and prominent personalities from Mandela, Lumumba, JFK and Che Guevara, to Mao, Reagan,Truman and Churchill, and extract valuable lessons from the lives and careers of these stalwarts.
 What were the highlights of their achievements?
 How did they help their peoples?
 What did they get right?
 What did they get wrong?
 What could they have done better?
-How have the times changed since, and what lessons from their leadership are applicable today?
+How have the times changed since, and what lessons from their leadership are applicable in today’s society (or today’s local setting)?

 Having a title as the head of state, as a minister of some department or as a chief adviser to the government in itself doesn’t mean anything unless you can deliver on promises.
 And sometimes being the best implementor is better than having a title.
-Many years ago, I read a biography of JFK that said JFK relied heavily upon the administrative abilities of his brother Robert Kennedy.
-It was ‘Bobby’ as he was known who implemented most things of importance.
+Many years ago, I read a biography of JFK that said JFK relied heavily upon the administrative abilities of his brother Robert Kennedy – who was Attorney general in JFK’s Government.
+It was ‘Bobby’ as Robert Kennedy was fondly known who implemented most things of importance.
 And the president had absolute belief in his brother’s implementation skills.
 This relationship is best captured by an account according to one researcher, Christian Hald-Mortensen, in John F. Kennedy – Leadership Qualities That Moved A Nation:

 Next to McNamara and Rusk, Attorney General Robert F. Kennedy was the most important cabinet member – in a class by himself.
 Undoubtedly, JFK’s ability to assert political control was strengthened by the presence of his own brother in the Executive Branch.
 He naturally became a close confidant of the President on policy matters that ranged beyond the jurisdiction of his own department.
 Bobby’s influence was felt throughout the government, as bureaucrats occasionally could pick up the phone and hear the attorney general requesting action on an initiative.
 “Little Brother is watching you” became an Administration in-joke